2025.03.05

 This is an important hint for building an organizationforour company's future overseasexpansion.
 Thank you very much.

-In the second half, we heard about Net Zero Water, a new concept in water resource management, the new balance between society and the environment, and the role of Landscape Design in this.
+In the second half, we heard about net zero water, a new concept in water resource management, a new balance between society and the environment, and the role of Landscape in this.

 PROFILE